International Women's Day: Strong Women of the Songbook

 Today “Strange Fruit” has been honored with two major recognitions which have immortalized it as a song of great significance to the musical heritage of the U.S. In 1999, “Strange Fruit”, was named the “Song of the Century” by Time Magazine, and in 2002 it was added to the National Registry of the Library of Congress.

-Fun History Fact: There are a few rumours surrounding her iconic look of wearing a white gardenia flower in her hair.
+Fun History Fact: There are a few rumors surrounding her iconic look of wearing a white gardenia flower in her hair.
 Our favorite rumor is that Carmen McRae — a popular jazz singer of the Great American Songbook and friend of Holiday’s — recalls that Billie burned her hair once with curling tongs before she had to go onstage.
 Carmen sprang into action, bought a gardenia from the flower girl at the entry of the club, and put the flower in Holiday’s hair to cover the scorched spot.
 From that moment — it is said — that Billie Holiday wore gardenias in her hair.

-Why She’s a Strong Woman: Doris Day was a lover of animals and adamant advocate for animal rights.
+Why She’s a Strong Woman: Doris Day was a lover of animals and an adamant advocate for animal rights.
 In 1978, The Doris Day Animal Foundation (D.D.A.F.) was founded.
 Day was affectionately known as the “Dog Catcher of Beverly Hills” and would always carry photos of cats and dogs in need of a home.
 Throughout her personal life, she rescued hundreds of animals and eventually expanded her grassroots efforts to form what is now her dedicated foundation.
 To this day, the D.D.A.F. lives its simple mission: to help animals and the people who love them.

 Fun History Fact: Doris Day was offered the role of Maria in the 1965 movie “The Sound of Music”, but turned it down stating, “I’m too American to play a nun from Austria”.
 Additionally, Richard Rogers though a fan of Doris Day — stating that her recording of “I Have Dreamed” from The King and I was the single best recording of his song that he had ever heard — did not want Day to be his Maria.
 The iconic role ultimately went to the incomparable Julie Andrews.
 Could you imagine any other Maria?